 In Africa – Coffee Restaurants were slow in coming.
-There was no coffee culture even in top-growing coffee countries such as Uganda or Rwanda, which has and is changing, and you can also get a decent cup of java on a Safari.
+There was no coffee culture even in top-growing coffee countries such as Uganda, which has and is changing, and you can also get a decent cup of java on a Safari.

 Coffee houses have sprung up all over Kampala and other major towns in Uganda, and Ugandans are beginning to enjoy what the World has for years, a cup of Coffee.
 Slowly Ugandans are switching from Tea to Coffee.